kriox26/odin_project/README.md

 Odin projects
 ====
-Projects from The Odin Projects course
+All working projects from theodinproject.com courses.